-Sounds like you are good and ready to complete and file your 1099-MISC forms.
+If so, it sounds like you are ready to complete and file your 1099-MISC forms.

-However, before you press that print or e-file button, take a moment to review your information and forms for accuracy in order to avoid potential penalties or other problems.
+However, before you press that print or e-file button, take a moment to review your information and forms for accuracy in order to avoid errors for Form 1099-MISC that may result in potential penalties or other problems.

 When completing your forms, make sure not to make these common errors for Form 1099-MISC:

 Form 1099-MISC is used to report certain payments to non-employees.
 A non-employee is defined as someone who is not employed by your company, such as independent contractors, freelancers, or outsourcing companies.

 Employees receive Form W-2 their wages and salaries received during the course of their employment.